Captain America and the Falcon: Plot synopsis

-The "Anti-Cap" is found washed up in Miami Beach by two rescue workers.
+"Anti-Cap" is found washed up in Miami Beach by two rescue workers.
 He kills them and takes their vehicle.
-In Cuba, Captain America and Agent Morales journey to the Rivas Family compound.
+In Cuba, Captain America and Morales journey to the Rivas Family compound.
 There they discover what Leila Davis found and what caused her to be locked up in the Guantanamo Bay detention camp taped to the back of the Falcon's Avengers ID and hidden behind a toilet.
 Its true nature isn't revealed to the reader, but it is described as "World War III in a petri dish."
 It is also mentioned that "by itself, its harmless."
-The Captain and Agent Morales then fly to Miami.
+The Captain and Morales then fly to Miami.
 In that city, the Falcon and Leila take refuge with some of the Falcon's old gang associates.
-The "Anti-Cap" quickly finds them and attacks.
+"Anti-Cap" quickly finds them and attacks.
 Just as he is about to kill the Falcon, Captain America rushes in to save his partner.

-After a brief confrontation in which the "Anti-Cap" holds the Falcon hostage, the "Anti-Cap" flees.
-Captain America tracks the "Anti-Cap" through a hurricane now raging over Miami.
-At this point information on the analysis of a DNA sample from the "Anti-Cap" obtained in Cuba arrives.
-With the discovery of acetovaxidol as the source of the "Anti-Cap"'s powers, a plan to stop him is made.
+After a brief confrontation in which "Anti-Cap" holds the Falcon hostage, "Anti-Cap" flees.
+Captain America tracks "Anti-Cap" through a hurricane now raging over Miami.
+At this point information on the analysis of a DNA sample from "Anti-Cap" obtained in Cuba arrives.
+With the discovery of acetovaxidol as the source of "Anti-Cap"'s powers, a plan to stop him is made.
 This plan turn out to be successful.

 Days later Captain America meets with Nick Fury and Admiral Jimmy Westbrook - the man behind the project that created the "Anti-Cap."
 At this meeting Captain America refuses to reveal where he has hidden either the "Anti-Cap," or "WWIII in a petri dish."